 Greetings!
-As the owner of Radically Open DBT Tampa, I thank you for exploring how my talented team offers evidence-based mental health care to the Florida community.
-While Radically Open DBT is our specialty, you will find that our clinicians have a broad range of experience in building resilience and health in the communities where we live and serve. ~ Heidi
+As the owner of Radically Open DBT Tampa, I thank you for exploring how my talented team offers evidence-based, culturally competent mental health care to the Florida community.
+While Radically Open DBT is our specialty, you will find that our clinicians have a broad range of experience in building resilience and health in the communities where we live and serve.
+We welcome you to join us in creating a life worth living and sharing. ~ Heidi

 Ian H. Barker, LMHC, MCAP, DBTC